rcheiko/Shokker/README.md

 <h1 >Hi 👋, I'm Shokker ( Romain )</h1>
-<h3>A passionate full stack blockchain developer currently at Ledgity</h3>
+<h3>A passionate full stack blockchain developer currently at Liqwid Labs</h3>

 <h3 align="left">🔨 Some Languages and Tools that i use :</h3>